 - We have some basic user information here such as First name, Last name

-- Next, we have a password which can be autogenerated or put manually.
+- Next, we have a password which can be autogenerated or input manually

-- Then we assign the proper license for user – let’s choose E5.
-Notice how many sublicenses E5 subscription has.
+- Then we assign the proper license for the user – let’s choose E5.
+Notice how many sublicenses the E5 subscription has.

-Now let’s check what it looks like for you user:
+Now, let’s check what it looks like for your user: